filamentgroup/tablesaw/README.md

 ### Custom Sort Functions

+Tablesaw provides two methods of sorting built-in: string and numeric.
+To use numeric sort, use the `data-sortable-numeric` class as shown in the above sorting markup example.
+Otherwise, tablesaw uses a case insensitive string sort.

-We also provide the option to specify Custom Sort functions on individual columns ([working example](http://filamentgroup.github.io/tablesaw/demo/sort-custom.html)).
+All other types of sorting must use a Custom Sort function on the individual columns ([working example](http://filamentgroup.github.io/tablesaw/demo/sort-custom.html)).
 In the contrived example below, we want to sort full dates (e.g. `12/02/2014`) just on the year.

 ```
 // Add a data function to the table header cell